hee hee hee

 >>

 Did you know there is only one way to tell the sex of a day old chicken?
-You have to examine its cloaca for a degenerate penis.
+You have to examine its cloaca for a degenerate penis .

 Over and over he scoops up a chick with his left hand, expels its droppings with a squeeze of his thumb, opens its vent with his fingers, peers through the magnifying lenses attached to his spectacles and determines its sex.
 Then he deposits the tiny bird in one of two bins.
 Two thousand vent sexes and a good day's work later, his hands and his shirt front are still immaculate.
 And if you buy sexed chicks from Lyle's employer, the sort is guaranteed 95% accurate.
+Of course, it makes perfect sense that the

 Oh look!
 It's everyone's second favorite Discovery Channel host, Mike Rowe!